Chapter 5: The Brokenness Within

 Chapter Five: The Brokenness Within

-There are many scenes in the gospels where great crowds want to hear what Jesus says.
-I think this would be true today as well if Jesus was flesh and bones with us like he was in Galilee two thousand years ago.
+There are many scenes in the gospels when great crowds wanted to hear Jesus speak.
+This would be true today if Jesus was flesh and bones with us like he was in Galilee two thousand years ago.
 There is something charismatic about Jesus that naturally draws people to him.
 On some deep instinctual level we know he is full of wisdom.
-Even those who went away from Jesus thinking he was crazy, still would have to say there is something captivating about that Jesus.
+Even those who went away from Jesus thinking he was nuts, still had to acknowledge that there was something captivating about him.

-As Jesus leaves the crowds he goes with Simon Peter into the deep waters.
-I love that phrase, and it has great meaning.
-Our souls are like deep waters, and we are called by God to go fishing with Jesus in them.
-Sadly not everybody moves from the crowd to inside the boat with Jesus to explore those deep waters.
-Many people in our world stay in the external and never explore the deep waters of the internal soul or psyche.
+As Jesus left the crowds he went with Simon Peter into the deep waters.
+What a marvelous phrase!
+It has such tremendous implications.
+Our souls are like deep waters.
+We too are invited by God to go fishing with Jesus.
+Sadly not everybody moves from the shore to inside the boat.
+Many people stay fixated on the external.
+They never explore the deep waters of the internal soul or psyche.
 Call it inner work or spiritual direction or individuation.
 It is paying attention to what goes on inside each of us.

-We can do this in many ways.
-Most explore the inner by getting feedback from others.
+The inner soul can be fished in many ways.
+Most reflect inwardly by receiving feedback from others.
 Some go deep in prayer and contemplation.
-Others pay attention to their unconscious material, which is mostly accessed through your dreams.
+Others pay attention to the unconscious, which may be accessed through our dreams.

-Peter must have thought Jesus was off his rocker.
+Peter must have thought Jesus was off his rocker at times.
 Here Peter, a seasoned fisherman, was taking orders from a carpenter.
-It makes me think of the fact that we all have great pride that gets in the way sometimes.
-Even though we all instinctively know we don’t know everything, we still often refuse help or guidance.
-We think we are the experts.
-Will we really listen to and trust this Jesus?
-Sometimes we find the courage to check our pride at the door and listen to God in our lives.
-“Well, I guess I’ll try...what do I have to lose,” we say to ourselves.
+We all have great pride that gets in the way sometimes.
+Even though we instinctively realize that we do not know everything, we still may refuse help or guidance.
+Will we really listen to and trust Jesus?
+Hopefully we find the courage to check our pride at the door and listen to God in our lives.
+“Well, I guess I’ll try.
+What do I have to lose?”.
+We slowly convince ourselves.

-Then out of nowhere all these fish come from the deep waters.
+Then out of nowhere all these fish got caught in Peter’s net.
 Who knew there was so much down there?
-In fact, we are amazed there is anything at all in these deep waters.
-There are so many fish we cannot even pull them up on our own.
-This whole process is gift.
-We need the grace of God and the ability to trust.
+In fact, he was amazed that there was anything down there at all.
+However, there were so many fish he could not even pull them up on his own.
+What an amazing and yet challenging gift?
+Trusting the grace of God is never easy.

 In the fall of 1994, I was not aware of how broken I was.
-Oh, sure, I knew I was created good, and overall I was a good guy.
-I got along in society well, and generally people liked me.
+Oh sure, I knew I was created good, and overall I was a decent guy.
+I got along well in society and generally people liked me.
 I also knew I was not perfect.
-I knew I was a sinner.
 Further, I knew there was something missing within, but what was it?
 Was I to blame for the darkness I was experiencing?

 I always shrank from the word sin.
 I did not like to think that I did bad things.
 I certainly did not like being called a sinner.
-However, doing inner work with dreams transformed my understanding of sin.
-I read an incredibly enlightening chapter 3 in John Sanford's Healing Body and Soul about sin.
+However, doing inner work with dreams transformed my understanding.
+I read an incredibly enlightening chapter 3 in John Sanford's Healing Body and Soul concerning sin.
 I learned about a Greek word for sin, which is hamartia.
-The word literally means ‘to miss the mark,' and comes from ancient words used by Greek archers.
-We can ‘miss the mark’ by doing bad things in our external life, or 'miss the mark' by missing what we are supposed to do according to God's law.
-Although there is another way of understanding this ‘missing of the mark.’
+The word literally means to ‘miss the mark,' and comes from ancient words used by Greek archers.
+We may ‘miss the mark’ by doing bad things in life or by not following God’s law.
+However, there is another way of understanding sin as ‘missings of the mark.’
 John Sanford writes, "A central Greek idea is that the inability of the archer to hit the target lies in a fault in the character or consciousness of the archer."
-Thus, from an inner perspective sin is not focused on when we do bad things, but sin is the ‘missing of the mark’ in our souls due to lack of consciousness or awareness.
-Sin comes from those unaware parts inside of us that are hurt or broken or underdeveloped.
-This brokenness may lead us to sinful external actions.
-However, sinful actions are always rooted in the inner.
-From this perspective on sin, the important thing to do is to get in touch with the inner hurt or brokenness.
+Thus, from an inner perspective sin is not just focusing on when we do bad things.
+It is the ‘missings of the mark’ in our souls due to lack of consciousness or awareness.
+Sin comes from those unaware parts inside of us that are hurt, broken or underdeveloped.
+This brokenness may lead us to sin, but all sinful actions have roots within.
+From this perspective it is most important to get in touch with our inner pains.

 “The muddy pants” Thursday 9/1/94